 Beginning March 28, 2022, the Angelina County Jail will begin to utilize a new system to process the mail.
 Non-Privileged Mail (non-Legal) will need to be sent to the following address in the following format:

 SO# (this is the inmate’s identification number)

 The mail service will scan the mail and send it directly to the inmates on the kiosk.
 There are certain rules and guidelines that are going to be uploaded to the kiosk for the inmates to refer to.
 Also, effective Monday, March 14, 2022, the Angelina County Jail will no longer be accepting packages mailed to this facility, unless it is a bible that is mailed directly from a church, Not Amazon.
 The guidelines for mail are very clear on what’s acceptable in the mail.
 Please refer to this document for mail rules.

 Mail Procedures Angelina County 2022

 You may write anyone as often as you wish, provided your letters do not in any way violate U.S. Postal Service regulations.
-To send letters, you must do the following:
+For Inmates, to send letters, you must do the following:

 - show your full name (the name by which you were booked into this facility), cell designation/dorm designation, and address of the facility in the upper left corner of the envelope